jessitron/infra/otel-demo-helm/HELM.md

 How to install an app is defined in a "chart."
 Charts are published to repositories.

 When you install an app in your k8s cluster, that's a "release."
 It gets a name.

+## updating charts

+Get the latest version of charts we have used before:

+`helm repo update`

+I don't know how to list the version of a chart.

+`helm search repo opentelemetry-demo`

+This lists the current chart version